bopojoe/bopojoe/README.md

 ## More about me

-- 🔭 I’m currently working on TwitchBot updates
+- 🔭 I’m currently working on RPI home automation
-- 🌱 I’m currently learning better coding practices
+- 🌱 I’m currently researching, AR/VR best practices
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/james-o-rourke-dev/)